RTEMS/rtems-docs/user/testing/gdb-jtag.rst

    RTEMS Tester using GDB and JTAG

-The :ref:`fig-tester-gdb-jtag` figure shows the structure of RTEMS Testing using GDB and JTAG.
+The Figure :ref:`fig-tester-gdb-jtag` shows the structure of RTEMS Testing using GDB and JTAG.
 The executables are built and the ``rtems-test`` command is run from the top of the build directory.
 The RTEMS Tester executes the BSP architecture's GDB and expects the user to provide a ``gdb-script`` to connect